stefanwalther/auth-service/README.md

 ### Authentication Providers

-- [x] Local
+- [x] Local database (MongoDB)

 ### Social Authentication Providers

-As currently only GitHub is implemented, is should be pretty straightforward to extend _auth-service_ with other authentication provider, such as:
+Current, only the local strategy is implemented (saving the user in the given MongoDB instance), but it should be pretty straightforward to extend _auth-service_ with other authentication provider, such as:

 - GitHub
 - auth0